Genivia/SJOT/README.md

 - JSON schema offers very **few predeclared primitive types**.
 By contrast, SJOT offers a wider choice of pre-defined types.
 - JSON schema is **non-strict by default**.
-By contrast, SJOT is strict by default since properties are required by default.
+By contrast, SJOT is strict by default since object properties are required by default.
 - JSON schemas are **not extensible**.
-By contrast, SJOT objects are extensible or final.
+By contrast, SJOT objects are either extensible or final.
 - JSON schema **violates the encapsulation principle** because it permits referencing local schema types.
-By contrast, SJOT groups all types at the top level in the schema.
+By contrast, SJOT groups all types at the top level in the schema as a dictionary of named types.
 - JSON schema design **violates the orthogonality principle**.
-There should only be one simple and independent way to combine constructs as in SJOT.
+There should only be one simple and independent way to combine constructs.
 - The **principle of least surprise** may not apply to JSON schema.

 JSON validation JS API